One Day (2011 film): Plot

-Two years later, Dexter loses his television career, and by 1999, is in a serious relationship with Sylvie.
-Meanwhile, Emma has split up with Ian; he confronts her over their breakup and his jealousy of Dexter after reading her diary.
-Before leaving, he praises the stories in her diary and urges her to have them published.
+Two years later, now mid-30, Dexter loses his television career, failing to capture younger audiences, and by 1999, is in a serious relationship with Sylvie.
+Meanwhile, Emma has split up with Ian; who confronts her over their breakup and his jealousy of Dexter after reading her diary whilst she reminds him she pays the mortgage and despises Star Trek II: The Wrath of Khan, Ian's obsession.

+Before leaving, Ian nonetheless praises her short stories, urging her to have them published.
 On 15 July 2000, Emma and Dexter attend the wedding of mutual friends.
-Dexter receives a job offer from Calum, his old roommate who has since become a multimillionaire.
-Emma tells Dexter she has received a book deal, and he reveals that he and Sylvie are to be married, as he will soon be a father.
+His old roommate Callum, now very wealthy, offers him a job.
+Emma reveals she has received a book deal, and Dexter that he is engaged to a pregnant Sylvie.
 Dexter and Emma rekindle their friendship.

-By 2001, Dexter is a devoted father to his daughter Jasmine, unaware Sylvie is having an affair with Calum, and Emma's book is published.
-Two years pass and Dexter, divorced, visits Emma, now a successful author living in Paris.
-Hopeful after a previous drunken tryst with Emma following his divorce, Dexter learns she has a new French boyfriend, and departs.
-Emma has second thoughts and chases after Dexter.
-They share a passionate kiss, and finally begin a relationship together.
+By 2001, Dexter is a devoted father to Jasmine and unaware Sylvie is cheating with Callum.
+Emma's book is published.
+Two years pass, and Dexter is divorced.
+He travels to Paris on the Eurostar to visit successful author Emma, who lives there.

+Hopeful after a previous drunken tryst with Emma following his divorce, Dexter learns of her new French, jazz musician boyfriend Jean-Pierre, so he departs.
+Having second thoughts, Emma chases after Dexter.
+They share a passionate kiss on the banks of Canal Saint-Martin and finally begin a relationship.

 Emma and Dexter are engaged by 2004 and eventually marry.
 Dexter opens a café in England, sharing custody of Jasmine, and he and Emma try, unsuccessfully, to have a child.
-On 15 July 2006, Emma is hit by a truck whilst riding her bicycle, and dies.
-Inconsolable, Dexter returns to his self-destructive habits.
-Over the years, he is comforted by Sylvie, by Jasmine, his widowed father, and even Ian, now happily married with children, who visits Dexter and tells him that Emma "lit up" around him, assuring him that "she made you decent… and you made her so happy".
+On 15 July 2006, Emma is killed by a lorry whilst riding her bicycle.

+Inconsolable, Dexter returns to being self-destructive.
+Over the years, he is comforted by Sylvie, Jasmine, his widowed father, and even Ian, now working in insurance and happily married with children, who visits Dexter and tells him Emma "lit up" around him, assuring him that "she made you decent... and you made her so happy".

 On 15 July 2011, Dexter visits Arthur's Seat in Edinburgh with Jasmine.
-The film flashes back to 1988: after their night together, Dexter declines Emma's invitation to spend the day with her, but changes his mind.
-They climb Arthur's Seat and at the top, he suggests that instead of being casual friends, they “finish what they started” the previous night.
-Racing back to the flat, they encounter Dexter's parents on the street.
-Emma leaves, and Dexter tells his parents she is just a friend, but chases after her to ask for her number.
-They kiss passionately, and promise to see each other again.
+The film flashes back to 1988: after their night together, Dexter declines Emma's invitation to spend the day together, but changes his mind.
+They climb Arthur's Seat and at the top, he suggests that instead of being casual friends, they "finish what they started" the previous night.
+Racing back to the flat, they bump into Dexter's parents.
+Emma leaves, and Dexter tells them she is just a friend, but chases after her for her number.
+They kiss passionately, and promise to see one another again.